WJmodels/Fingerprint-based_Molecular_Classifier/README.md

 # DMPNN_Morgan_XGBoost
 A Powerful Approach to  Finding Novel Bruton Tyrosine Kinase Inhibitors

+This is a PyTorch implementation of the paper: DMPNN+Morgan+XGBoost: A Powerful Approach to  Finding Novel Bruton Tyrosine Kinase Inhibitors
+The code in this repository is inspired on chemprop and the installation and requirments can refer to the website at https://github.com/chemprop/chemprop.

 --train

 python new_train.py --protein btk --dataset_type classification --data_path data/chembl_dmpnn_3000.csv --epochs 1 --hidden_size 150 --save_dir model_ymj